-Hemel Hempstead’s brand new bus interchange is now fully operational, marking yet another completed stage of the town centre’s transformation.
+Hemel Hempstead’s new bus interchange is now fully operational, marking yet another completed stage of the town centre’s transformation.

-We have invested over £2 million in creating the new facility, located on Marlowes and Bridge Street, as part of our wider £30 million Hemel Evolution regeneration programme.
+We've invested over £2 million in creating the new facility, located on Marlowes and Bridge Street, as part of our wider £30 million Hemel Evolution regeneration programme.